-Natural FP with LAM
+Natural Family Planning with LAM

 LAM is a contraceptive method that relies on the condition of lactational infertility, which results from specific breast-feeding patterns.
 There are three criteria and core parameters that must be met to use LAM.

 Woman’s menses have not returned.